Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 </div>

 In addition to `Page-Enter` you could specify additional transitions for `Page-Exit`, `Site-Enter` and `Site-Exit`.
-Those soft transitions between pages are something that we see reappearing in the form of [Portals](https://web.dev/hands-on-portals/).
+Those soft transitions between pages are something that we see reappearing in the form of [Portals](https://web.dev/hands-on-portals/) or the [Page Transition API](https://www.youtube.com/watch?v=JCJUPJ_zDQ4).

 ### Object Transition Filters